peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 - The RRtype field is represented as a mnemonic from the "Resource Record (RR) TYPEs" registry.

-- The Scheme field is represented as an unsigned decimal integer.
+- The Scheme field is represented by its mnemonic if assigned (see
+  {{schemeregistry}}), otherwise as an unsigned decimal integer.

 - The Port field is represented as an unsigned decimal integer.